 General Principles

 At the contract award stage you should ensure that the contract complies with the conditions, requirements and criteria set out in the Procurement Documents.
-In addition, you may decide not to award a contract to the winning tenderer, if their bid does not comply with the applicable obligation in the fields of social, environmental and labour law, established, national law and collective agreements.
+In addition, you may decide not to award a contract to the bidder submitting the most economically advantageous tender (MEAT), if their bid does not comply with the applicable obligations in the fields of environmental, social and labour law, established by national law, collective agreements and relevant international agreements.

-Award criteria must be considered and linked to the subject-matter of the contract where they relate to the goods or supplies to be provided under the contract in any respect and at any stage including factors which do not form part of their material substance.
-A cost effectiveness approach may include life cycle costing.
+Award criteria must be considered and linked to the subject-matter of the contract where they relate to the goods or supplies to be provided under the contract in any respect and at any stage including factors involved in the production, provision or trading processes of the goods or services.
+A cost effectiveness approach may include life-cycle costing.

-The Procurement Officer should work with the UIG to agree appropriate award criteria, based upon their knowledge of the goods or services to be procured and the critical aspects of the requirement as identified in the Specification.
+The buyer should work with the UIG to agree appropriate award criteria, based upon their knowledge of the goods or services to be procured and the critical aspects of the requirement as identified in the specification.

 The criteria identified must relate directly to the goods or services to be provided and not focus on the characteristics of the individual suppliers.
 Each award criterion should be clearly defined, so that there is a common understanding of what it means.